The 30-second answer

 Reshape isn’t the right pick if…

-- You train on Android, Garmin, Coros, or Fitbit.
-Reshape is iPhone and Apple Watch only.
+• You train on Android, Garmin, Coros, or Fitbit.
+Reshape runs on iPhone, with Apple Watch optional.

 Common questions